BIGJRA/BIGJRA.github.io/src/_raw/reborn/main_ep_01.md

 **Relationship Point Choices**:
 - Push the same elevator button as the floor you are on (-1 Fern)

 On the second floor, Rini will start us off with part of the second password: XX6X.
-Before we proceed, head out the door on the bottom right and follow the path to get an *Exp.
-Candy S*.
+Before we proceed, head out the door on the bottom right and follow the path to get a *Data Chip*!
 Back in the main room, head out to the right and cross the bridge.

 !dbattle(["Winter", :MeteorGrunt, 0], ["Michaela", :MeteorGrunt_090, 0], "Factory Field")